Our Secretary General

 EJTN Secretary General – Ingrid Derveaux

-Ms. Ingrid Derveaux is a French judge and a lecturer with over 15 years of professional experience in the legal field.
+Ms Ingrid Derveaux is a French judge and lecturer with nearly 20 years of experience spanning judicial practice and training, as well as European cooperation in the field of justice.

-She holds an advanced degree in Law, including a master’s in private law from Paris II Panthéon – Assas University.
+Ms Derveaux holds an advanced degree in law, including a Master’s in Private Law from Paris II Panthéon-Assas University.

 About the European Judicial Training Network (EJTN)